-The geography major provides students with a basic foundation of the discipline while allowing them to focus on one major geographic subject area in the following concentrations: meteorology and climatology; watershed and ecosystems; economic geography and development; or Geographic Information Systems (GIS).
+The geography major provides students with a basic foundation of the discipline while allowing them to focus on one major geographic subject area in the following concentrations: meteorology and climatology; environmental geography; economic geography and development; or Geographic Information Systems (GIS).

 The department also offers a minor in geography.

 The B.S. in urban and regional analysis and planning offers two areas of concentration: urban-regional planning and environmental planning.
 Environmental planning requires competency in biology and chemistry.
 Graduates are prepared for positions in planners in their area of expertise, which may range from land use to transportation planning.

 The department also offers a minor in urban and regional planning.